ionic-team/ionic-portals/website/docs/how-to/using-the-portals-plugin.md

 ---
-title: How To Use The Portals Plugin
+title: How To Use The PortalsPlugin
-sidebar_label: Use the Portals Plugin
+sidebar_label: Use the PortalsPlugin
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Portals Plugin provides useful features to aid in communication between your Web and Native applications.
+The `PortalsPlugin` provides useful features to aid in communication between your Web and Native applications.
 It is included in the Ionic Portals library by default and takes advantage of the Capacitor Plugin system.

 ## Setup

 ### Android and iOS

 Follow the [Getting Started Guide](../getting-started/guide) to install the Ionic Portals library into your native mobile projects.
-The Portals Plugin is automatically added to every instance of a Portal.
+The `PortalsPlugin` is automatically added to every instance of a Portal.

 ### Web